Farmyard Friends Day Nursery

 All our settings policies and procedures can be found in the parent’s policy file available in the nursery reception area.
 Should parents or carers have a compliment, concern or complaint about Farmyard Friends please contact Mrs Kristina Bamford, Nursery Manager on 01964 534333 or via email at firstname.lastname@example.org

 Farmyard Friends offers a safe, secure and stimulating childcare environment to support all children in reaching their full potential.Our dedicated team of friendly professionals provide a fantastic range of activities which are differentiated to suit the needs and abilities of all children.
-Our fantastic facilities enable us to accommodate 15 babies, 23 toddlers and 24 pre-school at any one time, we currently have 86 children on role (July 2017).
+Our fantastic facilities enable us to accommodate 15 babies, 23 toddlers and 24 pre-school at any one time.

 Our setting is able to identify children with SEND through our robust keyworker system.
 Our highly qualified practitioners continuously carry out thorough observations, evaluations and assessments on each child.
 The quality of teaching learning and assessment at Farmyard Friends is outstanding, we use our termly update forms to ensure the activities we plan are based on individual children’s current interests and are supporting the child’s learning and development.
 Keyworkers plan accurate next steps to support each child’s individual learning journey.

 If a practitioner identifies a child that requires additional support and/or adaptations they will work closely with the SENCO and family to create a support plan.
 The plan will include SMART (specific, measurable, achievable, realistic, timed) targets and will be reviewed often and adapted where necessary.
 We take pride in our very successful shared approach to children’s care and learningand ensure that families are kept very much informed and involved.
-Our setting SENCO holds a foundation degree in learning support and our recent Ofsted report concludes ‘Children who have Special Educational Needs or disability make exceptional progress.
-Staff work closely with parents and professionals to ensure that their need are quickly identified and met.’
+Our most recent Ofsted report concludes ‘Children who have Special Educational Needs or disability make exceptional progress.
+Staff work closely with parents and professionals to ensure that their needs are quickly identified and met.’

 All activities at Farmyard Friends are differentiated to suit the abilities of all children ensuring participation for all.
 We work closely in partnership with external agencies and professionals including Speech and Language Therapists, Physiotherapists, Occupational Therapists, Health Visitors, Early Years Development Advisor, Educational Psychologist, Macmillan Nurse, Inclusion Coordinator and the EHC Plan Coordinators, we use their expertise to implement the best possible support and care for your child.